Published previously May 18, 2023

 I had friends in Paris.

-I would call them from Kathmandu.
+I would call them once back in Kathmandu.

 There are no phones here.